shekshaa/probML-Project/README.md

 # probML-Project

 In this project, we use Stein Discrepency to measure divergence between an approximation of distribution and the ground truth.
+We use annealed langevin dynamics to generate samples from learned distribution.

 ## Swissroll sampling
 ![Swissroll sampling](sampling_swissroll.gif)